Blog

 Intro

-I'm also excited about this episode because it’s co-host by one of my colleagues, Alli Nilsen.
-Alli is our senior strategic partnerships manager and oversees all of Lithic’s relationships and projects with banks where, for example, we provide card issuer processing services for a card program that partners directly with the sponsor bank.
+I'm also excited about this episode because it’s co-hosted by one of my colleagues, Alli Nilsen.
+Alli is our Senior Strategic Partnerships Manager and oversees all of Lithic’s relationships and projects with banks where, for example, we provide card issuer processing services for a card program that partners directly with the sponsor bank.

 From the way Nick talks in our conversation, it was clear to me that he knows how partnerships need to think about all the various considerations they face working in a highly regulated industry.
 I loved his primer on what the partnerships’ function is, and I thought his discussion with the common misconceptions he encounters will be particularly useful for fintech founders and operators.